Get Free Trial Week Developer Access, Try Before You Hire. Click Here to Claim Now

 2.2 Create a Table

-2.5.
-Add a New Action to Fetch Data from the Database and Return JSON
+2.5 Add an Action to Fetch Data from the Database and Return JSON

 public class DataController : Controller